Mazhai: Plot

-Arjun (Jayam Ravi), an unemployed youngster, and Deva (Rahul Dev), a powerful don, both fall in love with Sailaja (Shriya), a middle-class beauty, at the same time on a rainy day at a railway station.
+Arjun (Ravi Mohan), an unemployed youngster and Deva (Rahul Dev), a powerful don, both fall in love with Sailaja (Shriya Saran), a middle-class beauty, at the same time on a rainy day at a railway station.
 Arjun keeps bumping into Sailaja coincidentally every time it rains.
 This makes them both feel that it is the rain that keeps bringing them together, and they start to fall in love.
 Deva takes the backdoor route to get Sailaja, with the help of her good-for-nothing father, Sundaramoorthy (Kalabhavan Mani).
-After learning of Arjun and Sailaja's love, Deva and Sundaramoorthy work up devious plans to break them up.
+After learning of Arjun's and Sailaja's love, Deva and Sundaramoorthy work up devious plans to break them up.
 They soon succeeded in creating a rift between the two lovers.
 Though Arjun realizes what is really happening, Sailaja falls prey to Deva and her father's foils.
 The young lovers part ways; Sailaja becomes a leading lady in the movies, and Arjun works with his uncle (Rajesh) in a quarry as a demolition expert.
 Deva is cheated out of some money by Sundaramoorthy, and he finds out where Sailaja lives and kidnaps her.
 Sundaramoorthy realizes that the only person who is daring enough and cares enough to get his daughter back is Arjun and goes to him with his pleas.
 It takes much convincing, but Arjun decides to rescue Sailaja but for reasons other than love.
 At this point, Sailaja begins to realize that her father lied to her and tries to get back with Arjun, but he refuses because she did not trust him.
 Sailaja convinces Arjun that it was not her fault, and they both start loving again.
-The climax is a heroic fight between Arjun and Deva, in which Arjun is the victor.
+In the end, Arjun and Deva gets into a fight, where Arjun wins.
+Deva tries to kill Arjun, but a burning statue of Ravanan falls on Deva, which kills him.
 In the end, Arjun unites with Shailaja.

 Cast

+Production

+The film was initially to be produced by Ravi Mohan's father Editor Mohan.
+Ra The film marked the directorial debut of Rajkumar who earlier assisted Charan and Vasanth.
+Rajesh Yadav who handled the film's cinematography revealed that for the song "Nee Varumbodhu" in order to achieve rain effect, the railway station was made wet, rain machines were fixed in seven places and for this pipes were bought from abroad.
+The film was shot at locations including Kuttralam, Tenkasi, Nagercoil, Hyderabad and Chennai.

 Soundtrack

-The soundtrack features six songs composed by Devi Sri Prasad, retaining the tunes from the original version except for "Kuchi Karuvadu", which is based on "Kandhi Chenu Kada" from Naa Alludu (2005).
-It got rave reviews for songs and background score.
+The soundtrack features six songs composed by Devi Sri Prasad, retaining five of the tunes from the original except for "Kuchi Karuvadu", which was based on "Kandhi Chenu Kada" from Naa Alludu (2005).